-- Inbound marketing continues to be more popular than outbound marketing
+1. Inbound marketing continues to be more popular than outbound marketing

-While this is by no means a surprise, inbound marketing clearly holds sway over digital marketing this year, with no less than 75% of participants in the study (including B2B, B2C, and nonprofits) preferring it over outbound marketing.
+While this trend is by no means a surprise, inbound marketing clearly holds sway over digital marketing this year, with no less than 75% of participants in the study (including B2B, B2C, and nonprofits) preferring it over outbound marketing.
 The explanation is simple – inbound marketing brings better results and is more cost-effective, especially as a long-term strategy.

-- Leading marketers continue to invest in marketing automation tools
+2. Leading marketers continue to invest in marketing automation tools

-- The marketing team is working more closely than ever with and for the sales team
+3. The marketing team is working more closely than ever with and for the sales team

 The State of Inbound 2015 report found that sales teams all over the world – the report surveyed marketers in 150 countries – continue to face the same old challenges: closing more deals and improving the sales funnel.
 Marketing teams have today, more than ever, the opportunity to help sales teams become more efficient, by generating more high-quality leads for them.

 This process increases in depth and length as the cost of the product or service increases.
-Studies such as Google’s Zero Moment of Truth, which highlights how the Internet has changed the way we decide what to buy, has found that the average buyer reads no less than eleven pieces of content before making up his mind.
+Studies such as Google’s Zero Moment of Truth, which highlights how the internet has changed how we decide what to buy, found that the average buyer reads no less than eleven pieces of content before making up his mind.

-Inbound marketing, with its focus on the personal story and the individual, its powerful message, and its highly targeted strategies and tools empowers marketers to effectively send the right leads at the right time to the sales team.
-CMOs are today in a position to improve the synergy of the marketing and sales teams.
+Inbound marketing, with its focus on the personal story and the individual, empowers marketers to send the right leads at the right time to the sales team.
+CMOs today are in a position to improve the synergy of the marketing and sales teams.

-- Marketers have recourse to guest authors, freelancers, and content curators to sustain their inbound marketing and generate leads
+4. Marketers have recourse to guest authors, freelancers, and content curators to sustain their inbound marketing and generate leads

-Blogs, social media, and newsletters, in particular, require large amounts of content which existing teams either don’t have the time or the necessary set of skills to create.
-Inviting guest authors to publish on your blog or website or curating content for your social pages are two effective strategies.
+Blogs, social media, and newsletters, in particular, require plenty of content.
+Often, existing teams don’t have the time or the necessary skills to create it.
+Inviting guest authors to publish on your blog or curating content for your social pages are two effective strategies.

-- New best practices for maximizing ROI have emerged
+5. New best practices for maximizing ROI have emerged

 - Invest in marketing automation software that empowers you to track your marketing ROI and act based on it.